TheWolverine - Michigan Wolverines Football Podcast: Doug Karsch With John Borton

 Michigan Wolverines Football Podcast: Doug Karsch With John Borton

-Detroit sports talk radio host and Michigan football sideline reporter Doug Karsch gives his takes on the opener, and more.
+Detroit sports talk radio host and football sideline reporter Doug Karsch jumps on the podcast to discuss the Wolverines.

-Karsch joins senior editor John Borton on the podcast, discussing what they're looking for out of Michigan's first game of the season.
-Karsch also comments on ESPN's Paul Finebaum and his latest swipes at Michigan, along with U-M expectations for Jim Harbaugh's fifth season at the helm.
+Karsch and senior editor John Borton hit a host of topics, including the highs and lows of Saturday's opener, taking on Army this week, and more.

 Here's what Karsch had to say…